Globobeet/sociare/readme.md

 ## Prerequisites
-Sociare has 0 package dependencies, but comes bundled with the Babel polyfill.
-Once browser support reaches a point where this polyfill is no longer needed, it will be removed from the package.
+Sociare comes bundled with only 1 dependency, Babel runtime, which enables key ES6 features that Sociare uses.
+Once browser support reaches a point where this runtime is no longer needed, it will be removed from the package.

 ### Browser support